The sun cross

 The pyramids have mystified travellers since they emerged from the jungle:

 They are positioned west of Cairo and aligned with true north.
 Despite their antiquity, there is not a single hieroglyph on any of the structures—implying that they were built before dynastic Egypt.
-It also suggests that the secrets of these sonic temples were conveyed in their mathematical ratios—the purest language in the universe.
-Today we would call them “darkness retreats”.
+It also suggests that the secrets of these sonic temples were conveyed in their golden mean ratios—the purest proportions in the universe.

-Pictured above is the geometrical design the Giza Necropolis is based on.
-We can even reproduce it from memory because it looks like a sun cross.
-This stereographic projection of the rhombicuboctahedron hints at the secret of the universe:
+Pictured above is the orbital period ratios of the inner planets reflected at Giza.
+We can even reproduce it from memory because it looks like a sun cross:

 If we revisit the Hermetic phrase “as within, so without” then we are reminded that the shape of a cross on the ground is also a stereographic projection of an element.
 If we accept that the sun cross implies the iron cross, then the element we wish to investigate is naturally Fe: